 THE COMPREHENSIVE PLAN

-The City of Castle Pines (City) Comprehensive Plan (Plan) represents another step in the City’s on-going efforts to build and maintain a balanced, unified, and sustainable community.
-The Plan is designed as a living and evolving document that articulates the community’s shared values, and can adapt to reflect changing City Council priorities, new technologies, emerging trends, and regional opportunities, consistent with State requirements.
+The City of Castle Pines Comprehensive Plan represents another step in the City’s ongoing efforts to build and maintain a balanced, unified, and sustainable community.
+The Plan is designed as a living and evolving document that captures the community’s shared values and can adapt to reflect changing City Council priorities, new technologies, emerging trends, and regional opportunities.
 Generally, the planning horizon looks out 20 years and is a resource for community leaders to guide growth and development.
 It sets forth the community’s vision for the future, identifies goals and objectives to help guide development decisions, and proposes implementation strategies to bridge the gap between policy and development.

-The Plan includes all land located within the City boundaries, which encompasses 9.5 square miles, of which approximately half is largely undeveloped as of 2021.
+The Plan includes all land located within the city boundaries, which encompasses 9.5 square miles.
 The Plan covers issues associated with land development within the community, including economic development, housing, transportation, parks and recreation, land use, and growth management.

 WHAT'S NEW IN THIS PLAN?

 The 2021 Plan Update evaluated the relevancy of the goals, objectives, and implementation strategies in light of current conditions, the status of the current Plan's implementation, and changes in the community's values.

 - Connectivity through design, roadways, and trails, from Daniel's Park to Rueter-Hess Reservoir.

 - 50 miles of new trails and trail gap connections.